jeromegn/protobuf.cr/README.md

 ## Known Limitations

-- Does not support ASCII strings...
+- Does not support non-UTF8 strings...

 ## Development